 The Alaska National Interest Lands Conservation Act (ANILCA), passed by Congress in 1980, mandates that rural residents of Alaska be given a priority for subsistence uses of fish and wildlife.
+(View Title VIII of ANILCA - Subsistence Management and Use Findings).
 In 1989, the Alaska Supreme Court ruled that ANILCA's rural priority violated the Alaska Constitution.
 As a result, the Federal government manages subsistence uses on Federal public lands and waters in Alaska-about 230 million acres or 60 percent of the land within the state.
 To help carry out the responsibility for subsistence management, the Secretaries of the Interior and Agriculture established the Federal Subsistence Management Program.

 The program provides for public participation through the Federal Subsistence Board and 10 Regional Advisory Councils.
 The Board is the decision-making body that oversees the program.
 It is made up of the regional directors of the U.S. Fish and Wildlife Service, National Park Service, Bureau of Land Management, Bureau of Indian Affairs and U.S. Forest Service.
 Three public members (one of whom serves as chair) are appointed by the Secretary of the Interior with concurrence of the Secretary of Agriculture.
 The Regional Advisory Councils provide recommendations and information to the Board; review proposed regulations, policies and management plans; and provide a public forum for subsistence issues.
 Each Council consists of residents who are knowledgeable about subsistence and other uses of fish and wildlife resources in their region.
 The chairs of the Regional Advisory Councils and a representative of the State of Alaska are liaisons to the Federal Subsistence Board.